Niggelgame/flutter-remote-development/README.md

 # Remote Flutter Web Development with Docker and Code-Server

 This is a small explanation on how to develop [Flutter](https://flutter.dev/) inside of a Docker-Container with [Code-Server](https://github.com/cdr/code-server).
-I created this, to be able to do Flutter development on my iPad.
+I created this, to be able to do Flutter development on my iPad (Just open the two tabs in Split-Screen).

 ## Setup Linux Server